pedroortega/pedroortega.github.io/_pages/about.md

   * or my [publications](/publications).

 I was part of the former **Tuebingen group on Sensorimotor Learning and Decision Making**, where some of the now widespread ideas on Thompson sampling, causality, and thermodynamic methods for reinforcement learning have originated.

-### Misc
-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.